dalewright/releasingtime/emergency-medical-cerner-emr.md

 __Tips:__
 1. Pressing the previous and next buttons on your microphone will allow you to move between fields (without having to keep saying "previous field" or "next field").
-2. Saying the command "Field complete" will choose the  option before the 1st |.
+2. Saying the command "Field complete" will choose the  option before the 1st vertical line.